isomerpages/gb-assist/pages/solutionrepo/solution600.md

 ---
-title: HRSS & Payroll Processing with JustLogin - Package (1 - 25 Employees)
+title: COVID-19 Support M1 Remote Working Laptop (MacBook Pro) Suite (with Microsoft 365 Business Standard) - Premium
 permalink: /productivity-solutions-grant/solutionrepo/solution600
 ---

 #### Description

-Providing customized HR outsourcing services combined with Human Capital Management solutions/SaaS such as Employment Information System, Leave Management, Expense Claims, Time Attendance, Payroll Benefits that includes mobile app.
+M1 Remote Working Suite is a complete all-in-one bundle to enable you to work remotely and still collaborate actively with both your colleagues and customers.
+This is an all-in-one bundle that comprises of laptop, security software, collaboration tool, office applications and IT support (from initial setup to technical assistance) to provide you with a fuss free experience as you focus in driving your business.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Match_Resources_Payroll_Annex_3_CR_wef4May2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_M1-Remote_Laptop_Annex_3_CR_wef_15_Sept_2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria